krohling/bondai/bondai/agents/conversational/system_prompt_template.md

 Your response MUST follow this very specific format:

+- To message another Conversation Member, start your response with the name of the Conversation Member you would like to send your message to, followed by a ":".
+You may only address **one** Conversation Member.
+{%- if allow_exit %}
 - If the conversation is complete and no further communication is necessary, start your response with "EXIT:".
-- Otherwise, start your response with the name of the Conversation Member you would like to send your message to, followed by a ":".
-You may only address **one** Conversation Member.
+{%- endif %}

-Here are some examples of VALID responses, demonstrating the use of the EXIT command where appropriate:
+Here are some examples of VALID responses:

 ```
 Luna: {{ name }} here.
 I have a user inquiring about lunar phases and best stargazing practices.
 Could you share your latest astronomical data with me?